Philosopher's stone: Middle Ages

-According to legend, the 13th-century scientist and philosopher, Albertus Magnus, is said to have discovered the philosopher's stone.
-Magnus does not confirm he discovered the stone in his writings, but he did record that he witnessed the creation of gold by "transmutation".
+According to legend, the 13th-century scientist and philosopher Albertus Magnus is said to have discovered the philosopher's stone.
+Magnus did not confirm he discovered the stone in his writings, but he did record that he witnessed the creation of gold by "transmutation".

 Renaissance to early modern period

 The Squared Circle: a 17th century alchemical symbol illustrating the interplay of the four elements of matter that symbolize the philosopher's stone.

 The 16th-century Swiss alchemist Paracelsus (Philippus Aureolus Theophrastus Bombastus von Hohenheim) believed in the existence of alkahest, which he thought to be an undiscovered element from which all other elements (earth, fire, water, air) were simply derivative forms.
 Paracelsus believed that this element was, in fact, the philosopher's stone.

 The English philosopher Sir Thomas Browne in his spiritual testament Religio Medici (1643) identified the religious aspect of the quest for the philosopher's Stone when declaring:

 The smattering I have of the Philosophers stone, (which is something more than the perfect exaltation of gold) hath taught me a great deale of Divinity.